microsoft/AzureTrailblazerAcademy/month2/labs/lab_oraTopg/README.md

 - Connect to HR schema by typing "connect hr/hr;"
 - View table data by typeing "select * from jobs;"
 - You are able to successfully access Jobs table in Oracle HR schema.
-6. Set Oracle Environment

-7. Check the connectivity to Oracle Database
+7. Set the connectivity to Oracle Database
 - Access Oracle VM from the Azure Portal
 - Create an inbound port rule to provide access to Oracle database from outside
 - Select 'networking' from the left side setting section